bonfire-networks/bonfire-app/docs/BONFIRE-FLAVOURED-ELIXIR.md

 `id = ulid(object) || raise(Bonfire.Fail, :not_found)`

+You can use this special exception when you want to redirect the user to the login page rather than just show an error:
+`user = current_user(assigns) || raise(Bonfire.Fail.Auth, :needs_login)`

 Advantages include:

 - standardised error messages (defaults are defined at https://github.com/bonfire-networks/bonfire_fail/blob/main/lib/runtime_config.ex#L16) which can be overridden in your app's config using `config :bonfire_fail, :common_errors`
-- messages are defined in one place, which means no duplicated localisation efforts
+- friendly error messages are defined in one place, which means no duplicated localisation efforts
 - uses the elixir/OTP pattern of "let it crash"
+- returns the correct HTTP code when applicable
 - no need to wrap blocks in if/else or the like

-Note that when users of the LiveView frontend, this will make the corresponding friendly error message appear in flash overlay.
+- for users of the LiveView frontend, this will make the corresponding friendly error message appear in a flash overlay (if using `Bonfire.UI.Common.LiveHandlers` and/or `Bonfire.UI.Common.undead/3`)

-You can also use this exception when you want to redirect the user to the login page:
-`user = current_user(assigns) || raise(Bonfire.Fail.Auth, :needs_login)`